handyc/handyc/README.md

 │ ⬤Python   ☆ 6                                    ││ ⬤C   ☆ 4                                         │
 ╰───────────────────────────────────────────────────╯╰───────────────────────────────────────────────────╯
 ╭───────────────────────────────────────────────────╮╭───────────────────────────────────────────────────╮
-│ <a href="https://github.com/handyc/hanb">hanb</a>                                              ││ <a href="https://github.com/handyc/aks">aks</a>                                               │
+│ <a href="https://github.com/handyc/yuyy">yuyy</a>                                              ││ <a href="https://github.com/handyc/aks">aks</a>                                               │
-│ toy universe                                      ││ aks is a utility for extracting n-grams from texts│
+│ HTML game                                         ││ aks is a utility for extracting n-grams from texts│
-│ ⬤everything   ☆ 2                                ││ ⬤C   ☆ 4                                         │
+│ ⬤HTML   ☆ 2                                      ││ ⬤C   ☆ 4                                         │
 ╰───────────────────────────────────────────────────╯╰───────────────────────────────────────────────────╯
 ╭───────────────────────────────────────────────────╮╭───────────────────────────────────────────────────╮
 │ <a href="https://github.com/handyc/likhr">likhr</a>                                             ││ <a href="https://github.com/handyc/knisa">knisa</a>                                             │